Davidwelli/github-slideshow/_posts/0000-01-02-Davidwelli.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-New sample text changes to previous text
+To be or not to be.
 Use the left arrow to go back!